The best hotels in Jacmel

 If you're here for the art, stay in central Jacmel or on Route de Cayes.
 You'll find papier-mâché workshops, handmade carnival mask studios, and galleries within a 10-15 minute walk.
 Bassine Bleue Guesthouse in Marigot is lovely but you'll spend half your time in a taxi if art is the reason you came.

-Jacmel's best neighborhoods
+Jacmel's best hotel regions

 Start in central Jacmel near Place Toussaint Louverture or Rue de Commerce if you want walkability and culture.
 Push out to Cyvadier or Ti Mouillage if the beach matters more than the street life.